aclex/stm32f0-cmake-cpp-template/README.md

 * **./cmake**
 	- toolchain.cmake - CMake toolchain file with the necessary settings for compilation and linking
 	- binary_targets.cmake - a couple of custom targets for creating `*.bin` and `*.hex` binaries along with default ELF output
-* **./firmware** - directory for building STM32F0 firmware static library to link the project with, in order to have access to peripherals of the MCU
+* **./firmware** - directory for building static STM32F0 Standard Peripheral Library to link the project with, in order to have access to peripherals of the MCU
 	- stm32f0xx_conf.h - file with inclusions of all the firmware peripheral library headers and `assert_param` marco definition, which are necessary to build something with firmware peripheral library (including itself); usually found in each demonstration project of the firmware
 * **./system** - necessary boilerplate and startup code and linking scripts taken untouched from [stm32f0-discovery-basic-template](https://github.com/szczys/stm32f0-discovery-basic-template).
 Please, consult its README for additional information.